chengxianga2008/node-cryptojs-aes/README.md

 ## Sample Usage

-This is a complete example of server encrypt data, browser request encrypted data and passphrase, and processing decipher subsequently.
+This is a complete example where server encrypts data, browser requests encrypted data and passphrase, then processes decipher subsequently.

 The logic on node.js server http request handler consists of two parts.